 When in doubt about how to proceed, reach out to the GCA for assistance.
 Duke is committed to supporting research and the Department of Medicine has access to the many resources at Duke, as well as staff with many years of experience to support this mission.

 In order to apply for a grant through Duke University, an individual must hold PI status.
 The status of PI is granted to all individuals with faculty appointments.
-For employees that need to acquire PI status for an application, a Principal Investigator Status Request form must be completed and approved by the Office of Research Administration (ORA).
+For employees that need to acquire PI status for an application, please refer to the Procedure for Requesting Eligibility To Serve as Principal Investigator.

 Sponsors communicate the purpose, criteria and guidelines of a funding opportunity through a funding announcement.
 A funding announcement specifies the: